luau-lang/luau/rfcs/libraries.md

 If the string resolves to a directory rather than a file then we will attempt to require a specific file in that directory with the following name:
 1. `init.lua`
 2. `init.luau`
-3. `main.lua`
-4. `main.luau`

-Why `main` as well as `init`?
-In the past `MainModule` was the way to define the entry point of an asset on the Roblox platform.
-Meanwhile, Lua favors `init.lua`.
-Given both have precedent it seems reasonable to support them.

 #### DataModel as VFS